eokasta/CommandLib/README.md

     @Override
     public void onEnable() {
-        CommandManager.registerCommand(this, new CommandTest(this)); // It is not necessary to register with plugin.yml.
+        CommandManager.registerCommand(this, new CommandTest()); // It is not necessary to register with plugin.yml.
     }
 }
 ```